-STEP: Optimising data that evant maintained t. associated ments that are veen metadata ated when s are updated, ced to as data lineage tadata with hout the nanisms to very and adata g is used nual metadata ents are f standard Agency proactively monitors the effectiveness and completeness of metadata for all its data and undertakes continual improvement.
-A single access point for metadata exists across the agency and this is made available in a suitably secure and controlled manner for external parties to query (for example, through a data catalogue or a metadata repository).
+STEP: Optimising data that evant maintained associated ments that are veen metadata ated when s are updated, ced to as data lineage tadata with hout the nanisms to uery and adata g is used nual metadata ents or data reated as part ice.
+Agency proactively monitors the effectiveness and completeness of metadata for all its data and undertakes continual improvement.
+A single access point for metadata exists across the agency and this is made available in a suitably secure and controlled manner for external parties to query (for example, through a data catalogue, metadata registry or a metadata repository).
 Metadata creation and maintenance is automated.
 Metadata is harvested from other repositories and successfully mapped to the schema of your data catalogue, repository etc. Agency proactively shares and promotes its metadata standards with relevant communities.
 Metadata standards include core models (common subsets) that facilitate linked data.
-A metadata strategy exists with a clear review schedule. value data uses ndustry driven, controlled ed vocabularies ies, data saries, thesauri are routinely dated to reflect ed vocabularies le for sharing it to open nnologies c taxonomy c) to create All information and data that is generated, published or exchanged from the agency adopts or adapts an industry- recognised controlled vocabulary.
+A metadata strategy exists with a clear review schedule. value data uses ndustry driven, controlled ed vocabularies ies, data ness glossaries, natic lists are d and updated business. ed vocabularies le for sharing t to open anologies c taxonomy c) to create All information and data that is generated, published or exchanged from the agency adopts or adapts an industry- recognised controlled vocabulary.
 Agency proactively engages with the wider community to ensure that the right controlled vocabulary terms are collected and maintained.
 Agency adopts or develops automated tools to reduce the manual effort involved in publishing structured data.
 Agency proactively shares and promotes its vocabularies with relevant communities.